l7mp/learning-go/99-labs/04-immutability/README.md

 > [!WARNING]
 >
-> Don't do the above in real-life: if the first `setBalance` call succeeds but the second fails for some reason, then we get a halfway applied transaction: we have already removed the amount from the balance of the sender but failed to add it to the balance of the reviewer.
+> Don't do the above in real-life: if the first `setBalance` call succeeds but the second fails for some reason then we get a halfway applied transaction: we have already removed the amount from the balance of the sender but failed to add it to the balance of the receiver.
 This will then make it impossible to clear the debts and leaves the database in an inconsistent state.
 >
 > In a real-life application these two steps should be performed as a single *transaction*; since our key-value store does not implement transactions we spare this step for now (but see the next lab).